 Types of CNC Machines and Their Uses

-CNC machines are available in various configurations, each designed for specific machining tasks.
-The selection depends on part geometry, material type, and production requirements.
+CNC machines come in different types, each designed for specific applications.
+Selection depends on material type, geometry, and production needs.

-CNC milling machines for cutting and shaping solid materials
+- CNC milling machines for cutting and shaping

-CNC lathes for rotational parts such as shafts and cylinders
+- CNC lathes for cylindrical and rotational parts

-CNC routers for wood, plastics, and lightweight metals
+- CNC routers for wood and lightweight materials

-CNC plasma and laser systems for sheet cutting operations
+- CNC plasma and laser systems for sheet cutting

 Laws and Policies Affecting CNC Machine Use